-(A) Taking into account analyses described in Section 2, a strategy to work with the entities that carry out the core programs to align resources available to the Local Area, to achieve the strategic vision and goals.
+A. Taking into account analyses described in Section 2, a strategy to work with the entities that carry out the core programs to align resources available to the Local Area, to achieve the strategic vision and goals.

 Since 2016, Prince George's County Local Workforce Development Area has received a steady decline in WIOA Title I funds.
 While funds have declined, the WDB administrative/fiscal agent, EPG, at the direction of the WDB has increased its outreach and engagement to develop partnerships and resources to ensure the system met the needs of Prince George's County job seekers and businesses.
-EPG's increased outreach and engagement led to the development of EPG's Community Development Department, the creation of EPG's Director of Community Development, and the Director becoming the Board Administrator of the WDB.
-EPG's increased outreach and engagement efforts led to a consistent increase in job seekers and businesses requesting services and visiting the Prince George's County Local Workforce Development Area's Comprehensive American Job Center, American Job Center Largo.
-Since 2016, American Job Center Largo has seen an annual visitor rise from the mid 16,000's to over 25,000 job seekers and 1,600 businesses served in PY19/FY20.
+EPG's increased outreach and engagement efforts led to a consistent increase in job seekers and businesses requesting services and visiting the Prince George's County Local Workforce Development Area's American Job Centers.
+In 2016, the American Job Center Largo saw about 16,000 visitors.
+In PY19/FY20, that number increased to over 25,000 job seekers and 1,600 businesses served.
+Since then, the American Job Center Community Network has continued to grow and currently serves over 200,000 job seekers and 4,000 businesses annually.

-The Prince George's County Local Workforce Development Area's Comprehensive American Job Center, American Job Center Largo, increases in job seekers and businesses served aren't connected to the area's unemployment rate as the 2016 unemployment rate was 4.47% to a low of 3.2% in December 2019.
-Prior to Prince George's County executing maximum social distancing requirements, March 16, 2020, the County's unemployment rate was 3.5%.
-Additionally, business serving partners serving over 1,600 businesses in PY19/FY20 was truly amazing as the American Job Center Largo was closed for over three months.
-The WDB has concluded that the increase in job seekers and businesses trafficking the American Job Center Largo is due to an increase in EPG's outreach and community engagement efforts, and that there was is underlying need for workforce development in Prince George's County that is commonly missed.
+The Prince George's County Local Workforce Development Area's Comprehensive American Job Center's increase in job seekers and businesses served aren't connected to the area's unemployment rate as the 2016 unemployment rate was 4.47% and continued to drop, reaching 3.5% prior to Prince George's County executing maximum social distancing requirements on March 16, 2020.
+While it spiked to 12.0% during the pandemic, it has since fallen to 3.7%.
+The increase in job seekers and business serving partners is truly amazing, given the short time span and the temporary Covid-related closure of the American Job Center Largo.
+The WDB has concluded that the increase in job seekers and businesses trafficking the AJCCN is due to an increase in EPG's outreach and community engagement efforts, and that there is underlying need for workforce development in Prince George's County that is commonly missed.

-In 2018, and after multiple meetings and convening's, the WDB agreed that the County's workforce development strategy needed to be updated to address the increased demand of workforce services.
-Through these conversations, it was identified that the Prince George's County Public Workforce System needed to increase its comprehensiveness by ensuring a multitude of services were offered to job seekers and businesses, and ensure the workforce system had the capacity to meet the quantity of job seekers and businesses requesting workforce development services.
+In 2018, the WDB agreed that the County's workforce development strategy needed to be updated to address the increased demand of workforce services.
+Through these conversations, it was identified that the Prince George's County Public Workforce System needed to increase its comprehensiveness by ensuring a multitude of services were offered to job seekers and businesses, and ensure the workforce system had the capacity to meet the demand from job seekers and businesses.
 The WDB's solution was the creation of the Prince George's County American Job Center Community Network (AJCCN), a complete rebranding of the Prince George's County Public Workforce System and the first public workforce system in the United States that operates as a free membership network.
-Since 2018, the WDB has utilized the AJCCN to work with the various entities, adding them as members of the AJCCN, to carry out the core programs and partner members administering core programs with various community partners, also AJCCN members, to align and leverage resources and achieve the strategic vision and goals of the WDB.
+Since 2018, the WDB has utilized the AJCCN to work with the various entities, adding them as members of the AJCCN, to carry out the core programs.
+AJCCN members have also collaborated with various community partners to carry out core programs.
+Through this work, the AJCCN has been able to align and leverage resources and achieve the strategic vision and goals of the WDB.

-The AJCCN has not only been a rebranding, it is a new approach to operating local public workforce development systems, with an increased focus on partnership, integration and leveraging local area resources to maximize federal performance outcomes and a positive impact on the local economy.
+The AJCCN has not only been a rebranding; it is a new approach to operating local public workforce development systems.
+This new method provides an increased focus on partnership, integration and leveraging local area resources, allowing the AJCCN to maximize positive impact on the local economy and optimizing federal performance outcomes.
 As referenced earlier in the plan, the WDB has created a tiered membership model for the AJCCN.